Trips

 Snow statue of the former Hokkaido government building

-The former Hokkaido Government building built by military!
+The former Hokkaido Government building was built by the JSDF!

 The last strip of the park is 11-chome, where an international snow sculpture competition was being held.
 Many teams from various countries made snow sculptures.